markoneill/trustbase-windows/TrustHubWin/README.md

-# Trusthub for Windows
+﻿# Trusthub for Windows

 [TOC]

 ## Structure Overview

-Trusthub for Windows is build of two main subgroups, the **Kernel Driver** and the **Policy Engine**.
-The **Kernel Driver** monitors connections, looking for a TLS connection, and parses out the relevant information, including the certificate, passing it to the **Policy Engine** for approval.
-It will then either allow or sever the connection, based on the response.
+Trusthub for Windows is built of two main subgroups, the **Kernel Driver** and the **Policy Engine**.
+The **Kernel Driver** monitors connections, identifies TLS connections, and parses out the relevant information.
+The certificate chain and other relevant meta-data are passed to the **Policy Engine** for evaluation.
+The Policy Engine runs a pluggable list of validation protocols asynchronously to validate or reject the certificate.
+The Policy Engine then instructs the Kernel Driver to either allow or sever the connection.

 ## Kernel Driver Structure

-The Kernel Driver uses the 'Windows Filtering Platform' inorder to get all of the relevant information.
+The Kernel Driver uses the 'Windows Filtering Platform' in order to get all of the relevant information.

 ### Driver Setup